delaneyj/datastar/site/static/md/errors/ShowKeyNotAllowed.md

 # Error: ShowKeyNotAllowed

-A key was provided to the `data-show` attribute.
+The key `{ key }` was provided to the `data-show` attribute.
 The `data-show` attribute must _only_ have a value, representing an expression evaluating to `true` or `false`, which determines whether to show or hide the element, respectively.

 Example: